-- The heritage specialist will undertake an inspection and archival recording of the property and identify elements and materials to be salvaged, as per REMM NAH3 - Items to be salvaged would be recorded in a salvaged materials and moveable heritage register, as per CoA D18

-- Initial discussions with Sydney Metro would occur to determine the feasibility of salvage, with consideration of the potential for significance to be retained and / or the potential for re-use, reinstatement or re-sale, as per CoA D18 - The elements identified for salvage shall be salvaged prior to demolition works, if feasible (it is noted that in some instances although efforts may be taken to identify items in good condition, the actual condition of these elements may be too poor to successfully salvage).
+- The heritage specialist will undertake an inspection and archival recording of the property and identify elements and materials to be salvaged, as per REMM NAH3 - Items to be salvaged would be identified in a salvaged materials and moveable heritage register, as per CoA D18, in consultation with Sydney Metro to determine the feasibility of salvage, with consideration of the potential for significance to be retained and / or the potential for re-use, reinstatement or re-sale, as per CoA D18 - The elements identified for salvage shall be salvaged prior to demolition works, where safe to do so and if feasible (it is noted that in some instances although efforts may be taken to identify items in good condition, the actual condition of these elements may be too poor to successfully salvage).
 These elements shall be collectively identified as 'salvaged elements' and photographed, tagged and catalogued and stored in suitable repository locations - Salvage of State listed items would be undertaken in consultation with Heritage NSW - Salvaged items will be stored as directed by Sydney Metro.